E-n-N-D/shaREx/README.md

 ## :open_book: Description

 Sharex is IPFS based file sharing system where a file is sent over the network via a link.
-The main idea behind Sharex is that you can send file (upto 2 MB) from any device using browser via a link.
+The main idea behind Sharex is that you can send file(any) from any device using browser via a link.
 The QR generated itself is a hash to the particular file that is to be sent over.

 ## :hammer: Tools used

 <ul>

-<li> IPFS: dependencies
+<li> IPFS: InterPlanetary File System
-        "minimist": "^1.2.5",
-        "web3.storage": "^3.1.0"
 </li>

-<li> React.js </p>
+<li> React.js: A JavaScript framework for UI development </p>

 </ul>